nirmata/platform-engineering-policies/Cluster Hygiene Management/pods/README.md

 ```

 ### Deploying the Kyverno Policies
 The first step is to deploy the mutation policy.
 This will mark all the pods for cleanup.
+Please note that this policy only applies `kyverno-test` namespace

 ```
 kubectl apply -f mark-bare-pods-cleanup.yaml